Wilderness: Bristleworm Sting

 - If severe inflammation and a continual burning sensation develop, apply hydrocortisone cream 3 times per day.

-- If signs of infection are present, such as pus, redness, or heat, apply topical antibiotic ointment.
+- If signs of infection are present, such as pus, redness, or heat, apply topical antibiotic ointment and contact your doctor.

 - Oral antibiotics are usually recommended to prevent infection.
-If infection develops, continue antibiotics for at least 5 days after all signs of infection have cleared.
+If infection develops, continue antibiotics as directed by your doctor.
 Check for drug allergy prior to starting any antibiotic.
 A doctor will recommend the right antibiotic.
 Some antibiotics can cause sensitivity to the sun.
 It's important to avoid direct sunlight, especially between the hours of 10 a.m. and 2 p.m., and tanning beds.
 When outdoors, wear protective clothing, such as a long-sleeved shirt, pants, and a wide-brimmed hat, and use a sunscreen with an SPF of 30 or more that is protective against both UVA and UVB rays.

-- Pain may be relieved with 1-2 acetaminophen (Tylenol) every 4 hours and/or 1-2 ibuprofen (Motrin, Advil) every 6-8 hours.
+- Pain may be relieved with 1-2 acetaminophen (Tylenol) every 4 hours or 1-2 ibuprofen (Motrin, Advil) every 6-8 hours.

 When to Seek Medical Care